jobisoft/TbSync/.github/issue_template.md

 ## Before you post a new issue

-Please read [Support & Requests](https://github.com/jobisoft/TbSync/wiki/Support-&-Requests).
-If you found a bug, please send in a debug.log via e-mail and use the title of your issue as subject of the email.
+Please update TbSync to the latest release and also update your Thunderbird to the latest stable release.
+Please also enable debug logging (TbSync Account Manager -> Help).
+Can you still reproduce the bug?
+If so, please send me the debug.log via e-mail and use the title of your issue as subject of the email.

 ```
 TbSync version: